UtkrishtPathak/CowinWatch/README.md

 1. User registration with age and district.
 2. User details can be updated anytime.
 3. User can subscribe or unsubscribe to hourly notifications about slots availability.
-4. User can check for slots on basis of a pin.

 # Commands
 | Commands      | Use |